 "Rainbow fentanyl" pills found inside Lego container in New York, authorities say

-"Rainbow fentanyl" pills found inside Lego container in New York, authorities sayget the free app

 Authorities found thousands of rainbow-colored fentanyl pills hidden inside a Lego box, the Drug Enforcement Administration announced this week.
 The nighttime bust occurred in Manhattan last week, leading to the arrest of a New Jersey woman.